benblank/git-alias/README.md

 _Note that the main scripts are given new names, without the `.sh` extension.
 This is imporant, as Git will otherwise require you to include it when invoking the scripts!
-You also need to make those scripts executable (the awk and gawk scripts don't need to be)._
+You also need to make those scripts executable (the awk scripts don't need to be)._

 ## Subcommands